SymfonyCasts/api-platform3/sfcasts/ignored-attributes.md

 # Other Conditional Field Strategies

 Let's keep playing with how we can hide or show fields.
-Remove the `#[ApiProperty]`.
+Remove the `#[ApiProperty]` attribute.
 Then, on top, set the `normalizationContext` option.
-We used this in previous tutorials... but this time, instead of `groups`, we're going to set a key called `AbstractNormalizer::IGNORED_ATTRIBUTES` and *then* set to an array.
+We used this in previous tutorials... but this time, instead of `groups`, set a key called `AbstractNormalizer::IGNORED_ATTRIBUTES` and *then* set that to an array.
 Inside, put `flameThrowingDistance`.

 Whether a field is readable or writable really comes down to the serializer.
 This tells the serializer: